 Get started with Loose Watercolor Landscapes

-To paint loose watercolor landscapes you need some materials: paper, paint, a brush, a palette, a glass jar or something to hold water, a wooden board and some tape to hold the paper in place while you are painting.
-Many top quality brands exist and all of them can deliver great results, but I know some people are interested in what I use, so here is a list:
+To create loose impressionistic watercolor landscapes, you need some materials: paper, paint, a brush, a palette, a glass jar or something to hold water, a wooden board, and some tape to hold the paper while you are painting.
+Many top-quality brands exist, and all of them can deliver fantastic results, but I know some people are interested in what I use, so here is a list:

 • paper: Arches or Hahnemuehle